-Arrival testing to end for fully vaccinated travellers to the UK
+Arrival testing ends for fully vaccinated travellers to the UK

-‘A landmark moment for international travel,’ says transport secretary Grant Shapps,
+‘A landmark moment for international travel,’ says transport secretary Grant Shapps

-Eighteen days after the transport secretary said the post-arrival test for fully vaccinated travellers to the UK had “outlived its usefulness”, the requirement is being scrapped from 4am on 11 February.
+Eighteen days after the transport secretary said the post-arrival test for fully vaccinated travellers to the UK had “outlived its usefulness”, the requirement has been scrapped.
+Since 4am on 11 February, arrivals no longer need to book and take tests.

-The minister, Grant Shapps, said on Thursday afternoon that the change was “a landmark moment for international travel” – adding that the UK is becoming “one of the most open countries in the world”.
+The minister, Grant Shapps, said on Thursday afternoon that the change was “a landmark moment for international travel”.

-He tweeted: “After nearly two years of necessary but complex travel arrangements, these changes will make it cheaper and easier for families to travel, taking advantage of the UK’s high levels of vaccination, and keeping us all safe.”
+He said: “The UK has eased international travel measures for Covid-19 and now has one of the most free-flowing borders in the world – sending a clear message that we are open for business.

+“As our travel sector rapidly recovers, and we accelerate towards a future where we want travel to remain open for good, these rule changes coming ahead of half term are good news for families, businesses and the travel sector.”

 Since the transport secretary’s original announcement, testing companies have earned an estimated £60m from returning travellers.

+“Travel rules have been holding people back from taking a foreign break so these changes should serve as a boost to consumer confidence, leading more people to plan and book their overseas trips.”

-During 2020, testing was dismissed by ministers as being ineffective for international travel, but was brought in at scale in May 2021 when a 19-week ban on leisure trips abroad ended – creating a billion-pound industry for testing firms.
+During 2020, testing was dismissed by ministers as being ineffective for international travel.
+In September of that year the prime minister said: “Ninety-three per cent of the time you could have a real false sense of security, a false sense of confidence when you arrive and take a test.”

+But test requirements were brought in at scale in January 2021, creating a billion-pound industry for testing firms.

 Since then the rules have changed frequently.
 In October 2020, the requirement for a PCR after arrival was downgraded to a cheaper, swifter lateral flow test.
 But within weeks, PCRs and pre-departure tests were reimposed, along with mandatory quarantine, because of concern about the Omicron variant.